Zwei Mütter

 Zwei Mütter (Two mothers) is a 1957 East German film directed by Frank Beyer and based on a screenplay by Leonie Ossowski.
-The film was Frank Beyer's graduation film at the Film School of the Academy of Performing Arts (FAMU) in Prague.
-The film tells the story of two women, one French and the other German, who fight for a child who has been mistakenly taken by the Germans after a bomb raid.
+The film was Beyer's graduation film at the Film School of the Academy of Performing Arts (FAMU) in Prague.
+It tells the story of two women, one French and the other German, who fight for a child who has been mistakenly taken by the Germans after a bomb raid.
 The film had a theatrical release and became a popular success with more than two million tickets sold in East Germany, but was also criticized for "lack of a stance" and "bourgeois pacifism".